Why it is Awesome to Work for Mozilla?

-Since my post about what it is like to be a Firefox hacker lots of people have asked about why I chose to work for Mozilla.
+Since my post about what it is like to work as an engineer at Mozilla lots of people have asked about why I chose to work for Mozilla.
 I had opportunities to work for Google or Facebook but I have always had a great respect for Mozilla.

 Of course, Google and Facebook are also creative and constantly working on awesome stuff but Mozilla is more than just a job... their mission is something that I feel that I really need to fight for.

 Back in 1997 the Netscape browser was pushing more and more traffic towards AOL's search and other services.
 It is never any good for a single company to have too much power and control over the internet and if things continued as they were, then it is likely that one company would have "owned" the internet.
 Could you imagine everybody having to pay a single company for internet access, storing contacts, searches and each page view?